Whiteknight/ParserObjects/docs/v6/sequences.md

 using ParserObjects;
 ```

-**Note**: Sequences should be created from the factory methods in the `ParserObjects.Sequences` class, or via extension methods in the `ParserObjects` namespace *only*.
-Trying to create sequence classes directly by calling their constructors is *explicitly not supported*, even if it is technically possible.
-If you find yourself needing to access functionality of a sequence that is not available from one of the factory methods, please contact the maintainers and ask for that functionality to be added to the supported interface.
+**Note**: Sequences should be created from the factory methods in the `ParserObjects.Sequences` class, or via extension methods in the `ParserObjects` namespace.
+This is the only supported, stable interface.
+If you find yourself requiring functionality which is not readily provided by the public factory methods, please contact the developers.

 ## Sequence Invariants and Design Requirements

 Sequences provided by ParserObjects all satisfy the following invariants and design requirements, some of which will be described further throughout this page.

-1. Sequences should properly report whether they are at the end of input at all times, without needing to read a value first.
+1. Sequences should properly report whether they are at the start of input or end of input at all times, without needing to read a value first.
 2. Sequences should properly report the number of items consumed from the sequence at the current point in time, and also report the correct location in input at the current point in time
 3. Sequences should be friendly to the underlying data source
    1. Sequences should read from the underlying data source as infrequently as possible.